 Scope

-This syllabus covers the requirement for VTS Operators to be able to carry out certain navigational functions and to have sufficient knowledge of ships to understand limitations of manoeuvrability or the need for special treatment caused by malfunction of shipboard systems or the type of cargo being carried.
+This syllabus covers the requirement for VTS Operators to have sufficient knowledge of ships to understand limitations of manoeuvrability or the need for special treatment caused by malfunction of shipboard systems or the type of cargo being carried.

-This course covers the theory and practice of chartwork, provides knowledge of the collision regulations, buoyage and electronic aids to navigation systems as well as shipboard navigational equipment.
-It also provides an understanding of ship design matters, certain shipboard systems and some circumstances external to a ship which might influence its behaviour.
+This course covers the theory and practice of chartwork, provides knowledge of the collision regulations, aids to navigation as well as shipboard navigational equipment.
+It also provides an understanding of ship design matters, some shipboard systems and some circumstances external to a ship which might influence its behaviour.

 This course also provides knowledge of port operations as well as other services provided to shipping by ports, harbours and offshore installations.